DCScripting/FoundryV12-modules/README.md

 Provides a set of modular Foundry VTT v12 enhancements and utilities for D&D 5e.

 .DESCRIPTION
-This repository contains multiple Foundry VTT modules built and maintained by Damien Cresswell of Sistena Ltd.
+This repository contains multiple Foundry VTT modules built and maintained by Damien Cresswell.
 Each module is self-contained, designed for Foundry VTT v12, and enhances gameplay or GM control in D&D 5e.
 Modules are developed for both experimentation and campaign use, and can be used independently or combined.

 .NOTES
-Author: Damien.Cresswell – Sistena Ltd.
+Author: Damien.Cresswell.
 Last edit: 25 October 2025
 #>